DrewNaylor/Avalonia.Extensions/readme.md

 - [x] Chinese Input Support

-To enable extension the `UseChineseInputSupport` method call should be present in your Program.cs file:
+To enable extension the `UseChineseInputSupport` method call should be present in your Program.cs file,you defined which controls(default is TextBox and TextPresenter):
 ```csharp
 public static AppBuilder BuildAvaloniaApp()
     => AppBuilder.Configure<App>()